 Mental toughness is required to consistently sprint because sprinting can be that dang unbearable at times.

-There is no worse feeling then these things happening:
+There is no worse feeling than these things simultaneously happening:

-• As you round the turn your shoulders are getting tight
+• As you round the turn your shoulders are getting tighter than skinny jeans.

 I have trained with many training partners over the years.